 - Did you suffer any injury?

 - Is there any record of the accident e.g. photographs, driver details etc?

 No Win, No Fee* Road Traffic Accident Claims

-At Personal Injury Claims Birmingham Limited, we have a great deal of experience in handling personal injury claims for road traffic accidents.
+At Friends Legal Birmingham, we have a great deal of experience in handling personal injury claims for road traffic accidents.
 We have many years of experience in helping people who have suffered an injury on the roads to secure the compensation that they deserve.

 We understand that suffering injury because of someone else’s negligence can cause a great deal of both emotional and physical pain.
 Our specialist team of advisors will listen to you, and will be able to answer any questions that you have regarding the possibility of raising a claim.
 Call us today and find out if you are entitled to personal injury compensation.